afewell/ovathetap/README.md

 ```

 ### (Optional) Install Gitlab
-- If you are going to use github, you dont need to install gitlab
+- This lab can support github or gitlab, if you are using github, you can skip this section

 ### Install Tanzu CLI
 ```sh